Physaria pulvinata: Distribution

 Physaria pulvinata is a rare species endemic to a few small areas of Dolores County and San Miguel County in western Colorado.
-It's distribution is restricted to the Mancos Shale barrens located at the eastern edge of the Colorado Plateau within the Dolores River Basin.
+Its distribution is restricted to the Mancos Shale barrens located at the eastern edge of the Colorado Plateau within the Dolores River Basin.
 This area is semi-desert with mountains to the east and desert in all other directions.
 It is found at elevations ranging from 2299–2587 m.
 The estimated range of P. pulvinata is very small due to its habitat requirement and is estimated at around 55 square kilometers (21 square miles).
 Its range is owned or managed by a variety of parties including 35% privately held, 52% managed by Colorado Parks and Wildlife (including 32% in State Parks), 8% managed by the US Forest Service, 4% by the SLB and 1% by the US Bureau of Land Management.
 A main site where P. pulvinata has been documented is Lone Mesa State Park.
 P. physaria's range is characterized by highly localized summer thunderstorms with august being the wettest month.
 This is an arid part of the world with an average annual precipitation of 40 cm.
 The average annual temperature is 55°F with mean maximum temperatures hottest in July at 83.7°F and mean minimum temperatures coldest in January at 37.6°F.